developer0hye/PyTorch-Deformable-Convolution-v2/README.md

 All images in the test set of MNIST dataset are augmented by scale augmentation(x0.5, x0.6, ..., x1.4, x1.5).

-The goal of scale augmentation is to validate the deformable convolution is robust to scale variation.
+The scale augmentation is used to verify that DCN is robust to scale variation.